Right-Pay/Software_Development_CS389/app/README.md

 # OR using Yarn
 yarn ios

+#Make sure iOS device is on same network as computer
+#Shake the screen and click Confugure Bundler and then enter computers ip address
 ```

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.